Ghoster738/Future-Cop-MIT/Import 3D Models to Blender.md

 ![image](https://user-images.githubusercontent.com/101094904/200163406-2626d0ab-4b8e-4f6d-b0c6-d58d19fab4a3.png)

 Select every GLTF file that starts with cobj.
-(You would generally not want til GLTF files because you would be viewing pieces of a map.)
+Also, if you exported the whole map then also include ptc GLTF file.
+(You would generally not want til GLTF files because you would be viewing pieces of the map.)

 <img width="1202" alt="image" src="https://user-images.githubusercontent.com/101094904/200163453-90e93151-f1dd-425f-8f2a-31368c9cfe8b.png">